-- 1.2 Network Rail has duties under the Health and Safety at Work etc. Act 1974 (and subsequent regulations) to ensure the safety of employees and others affected by its undertaking.
+1.2 Network Rail has duties under the Health and Safety at Work etc. Act 1974 (and subsequent regulations) to ensure the safety of employees and others affected by its undertaking.
 Network Rail must assess the risks arising from its activities, identify, and implement controls to eliminate them or prevent them.
-These general duties are made specific to the railway environment by the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS), which set out what must be included in a duty holder's Safety Management System (SMS) and introduce Safety Authorisations and Certificates. - 1.3 Most health and safety legal duties are required to be carried out 'so far as is reasonably practicable' (SFAIRP).
-This test requires a control measure to be implemented unless an employer can demonstrate that the cost and effort required to do so is grossly disproportionate to the risk being addressed.
-This test is sometimes referred to as 'ALARP', meaning the risks have been reduced to 'as low as reasonably practicable'.
-Affordability is not part of the test of reasonable practicability it is whether the amount of time, trouble, cost and physical effort to achieve a control is proportionate to the risk or not.
+These general duties are made specific to the railway environment by the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS), which set out what must be included in a duty holder's Safety Management System (SMS) and introduce Safety Authorisations and Certificates.

-3 Guidance on Network Rail's strategic business plans, ORR, February 2017.
+5 Guidance on Network Rail's strategic business plans, ORR, February 2017.